Surviving the Waves: evidence for a Dark Matter cusp in the tidally disrupting Small Magellanic Cloud: Conclusions

-Our model found that the SMC has a high central density, $\rho_{\rm DM}(150\,{\rm pc}) = 2.81_{-1.07}^{+0.72}\times 10^8 M_{\odot} \rm kpc^{-3}$, which is consistent with a Dark Matter cusp within the $\Lambda$CDM paradigm (this is true down to at least 400\,pc from the galaxy's centre).
-The inferred Dark Matter density profile provides an observational reference point for the halo mass scale at which Dark Matter heating becomes inefficient and is no longer able to drive a cusp-core transformation.
+Our model found that the SMC has a high central density, $\rho_{\rm DM}(150\,{\rm pc}) = 1.58_{-0.58}^{+0.80}\times 10^8 M_{\odot} \rm kpc^{-3}$, which is consistent with a dark matter cusp within the $\Lambda$CDM paradigm.
+The inferred dark matter density profile provides an observational reference point for the halo mass scale at which dark matter heating becomes inefficient and is no longer able to drive a cusp-core transformation.

-We used the SMC, together with previously available data, to test Dark Matter heating models in the literature, finding good qualitative agreement with the \citet{2014MNRAS.437..415D} model but poorer agreement with the \citet{2020MNRAS.497.2393L} model at $M_*/M_{200} > 10^{-2}$.
-We also introduced a new analytic density profile that gives a good fit to the central Dark Matter density of dwarf galaxies and its dependence on $M_*/M_{200}$.
+We used the SMC, together with previously available data, to test dark matter heating models in the literature, finding good qualitative agreement with the \citet{2014MNRAS.437..415D} model but poorer agreement with the \citet{2020MNRAS.497.2393L} model at $M_*/M_{200} > 10^{-2}$.
+We also introduced a new analytic density profile that gives a good fit to the central dark matter density of dwarf galaxies and its dependence on $M_*/M_{200}$.

-Finally, from the recovered cuspy Dark Matter density profile, we derived an astrophysical $J$-factor of $19.22\pm0.14$\, GeV$^2$\,cm$^{-5}$ ($D$-factor of $18.80\pm0.03$\, GeV$^2$\,cm$^{-5}$), suggesting that the SMC is a very promising target for Dark Matter annihilation and decay searches.
+Finally, from the recovered cuspy dark matter density profile, we derived an astrophysical $J$-factor of $18.99\pm0.16$\, GeV$^2$\,cm$^{-5}$ ($D$-factor of $18.73\pm0.04$\, GeV$^2$\,cm$^{-5}$), suggesting that the SMC is a very promising target for dark matter annihilation and decay searches.